ryanchard/MCQ-and-SFT-code/README.md

 * Fine-tuning models based on supplied data
 * Other useful things

-Please email foster@anl.gov and stevens@anl.gov if you see things that are unclear or missing.
+Please email *foster at anl dot gov* or *stevens at anl dot gov* or *catlett at anl dot gov* if you see things that are unclear or missing.

 ## Set up to access ALCF Inference Service